 - Tell Your Story: Stories foster empathy and help people connect to your cause.
 In a few sentences, summarize your story and post it on social media.

 - Post Shareable Content: Shareable posts increase your organization’s visibility.
 Set privacy settings to “global” or “all” if you are sharing from a personal account so everyone can share your posts.
 Still, you need to give your followers a reason to want to share your content.
 For example, you could post about the cause, the event itself but also about who will be there or what special activities will take place.

 - Give a Call to Action: Tell your audience explicitly what you want them to do. (i.e., “Please support our school by sharing this on your timeline”)

 - Create a Sense of Urgency – People act quickly when they know there’s a deadline.
-When it comes to online auctions, you can encourage your followers with phrases such as: “Auction ends in two days.” or “Don’t miss out this is a one-of-a-kind item.
+When it comes to online auctions, you can encourage your followers with phrases such as: “Auction ends in two days.” or “Don’t miss out on this is a one-of-a-kind item.”

-Want to find out more about social media’s role in maximizing your fundraising profits?
-Then, check out our article to discover how you can utilize different social media platforms to boost your fundraiser.
+Be sure to check out our article on how you can utilize different social media platforms to boost your fundraiser (with examples).